 - (x) Assess the cumulative impacts due to other concurrent and planned projects, activities or pollution sources within the assessment area that may have a bearing on the environmental acceptability of the Project; - (xi) Analyze the provision and adequacy of existing and planned future facilities to reduce pollution arising from the point and non-point sources identified in sub-section (vii) above; - (xii) Develop effective infrastructure upgrading or provision, contingency plan, water pollution prevention and mitigation measures to be implemented during the construction and operation stages so as to reduce the water quality impacts to within standards in considering the stress condition in Deep Bay catchment.
-Identify measures to prevent and minimize the water quality impact of emergency sewage discharge and chemical spillage during the construction and operation stages of the Project.
+Measures shall be identified to prevent and minimize the water quality impact of chemical spillage due to the Project.
 Requirements to be incorporated in the project contract document shall also be proposed; - (xiii) Investigate and develop best management practices to reduce storm water and non-point source pollution as appropriate; and - (xiv) Evaluate residual impacts on water system(s) and the sensitive receivers with regard to the appropriate water quality objectives, criteria, standards or guidelines.
 If the mitigated water quality impact still exceeds the relevant criteria in Annex 6 of the TM, the Applicant shall evaluate the residual water quality impact in accordance with section 4.4.3 of the TM and estimate the significance of the residual impact to the water system(s) and the water sensitive receivers.

-Appendix F
+Appendix D